MicrosoftDocs/Viva/Viva/engage/deeplinks.md

 - https://teams.microsoft.com/l/app/db5e5970-212f-477f-a3fc-2227dc7782bf

 ## Deep link to Viva Engage directly
 The following links currently open Yammer.com and will open Viva Engage in the browser [when the rebrand occurs](https://techcommunity.microsoft.com/t5/yammer-blog/yammer-is-evolving-to-viva-engage/ba-p/3738825).
+If the user has the Viva Engage mobile app installed, the links will open the Viva Engage app.
 - https://aka.ms/VivaEngage/Web
 - https://aka.ms/VivaEngage/Yammer